 Adventures in Nature

-Are you interested in helping your children learn about nature and feel comfortable exploring the outdoors?
-To help you the staff at Wind Cave National Park will present the Adventures in Nature program again this year.
-These programs are designed to provide children ages 3 to 10 with knowledge and skills that will encourage them to explore the natural world around them.
-This is an opportunity for young children to experience nature and nature play in a structured, safe environment.
+Are you and your children interested in learning about nature and developing skills to explore the natural world around us?
+The Adventures in Nature program is a fun and interactive way for you and your children to do just that.
+These programs are designed to provide children ages 3 to 13 with the knowledge and skills that will encourage them to explore the natural world around them.
+This is an opportunity for children to experience nature and play in an active learning environment.

-This fun filled, active program for children ages 3 to 10 begins January 8, 2013.
-The program will be held at the visitor center on the second and fourth Tuesday of the month beginning at 10 a.m. and lasting about 2 1/2 hours.
+This free program will be held at the visitor center on the second and fourth Tuesday of the month starting on January 14, 2014.
+Each program will begin at 10 a.m. and last about 2 1/2 hours.
 Please plan to arrive by 9:45 so the children can be prepared to start the program at 10:00.
 We suggest that you provide the children with a snack before we begin the program.
-The programs are free of charge.
-The first program will be January 8, 2013 and will run through April 9, 2013.

 Did You Know?

 Elk were the most widely distributed member of the deer family in North America and spread from the Atlantic to the Pacific, from Mexico to northern Alberta.
 Elk began to disappear in the eastern United States in the early 1800s.
 More...